officedrone/GetO365UserLicenses/README.md

 # GetO365UserLicenses
-Get all users and their assigned licenses and produce readable report

 This simple scripts compiles a list of all users from the O365 tenant, discovers licenses assigned to the users and exports the results in a report.

 File description: